elsamuko/fsrc/README.md

 You need [VS2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017) and [cygwin](https://www.cygwin.com/).

 ### Linux
-You need g++ 7 or newer.
+You need g++ 9 or newer.

 ### macOS
-You need [XCode 9](https://developer.apple.com/xcode/) or later.
+You need [XCode 10](https://developer.apple.com/xcode/) or later.

 # General
-You need bash, curl and zip available from the command line.
+You need bash, cmake, curl and zip available from the command line.
 Run `./deploy.sh` to compile the current source and package it as zip file.
 Run `./scripts/build_boost.sh` to build boost deps.
 You need [Qt/qmake](http://download.qt.io/archive/qt/) to open the `fscr.pro` build file.